 Religious freedom is the tenet that is most often discussed these days, but it is Freedom of Speech that stands at the center of our agreements and our misunderstandings.
 What does it mean specifically?

-It was recognized as a “Universal Declaration of Human Rights” when that was adopted by the United Nations General Assembly in 1948, meaning that (according the UN’s Article 19) the right to speak one’s mind is an unalienable right of all people.
+It was recognized as a “Universal Declaration of Human Rights” when that was adopted by the United Nations General Assembly in 1948.
+Meaning that (according to the UN’s Article 19) the right to speak one’s mind is an unalienable right of all people.

 There is a gray area, though.
 “Libel, slander, obscenity, sedition (inciting ethnic hatred, for example), copyright violation, and revealing classified information” are not included, leaving us with a vulnerable understanding.
 Who is free to say what and to whom?
 Who owns an idea?
 What is the line that libel or slander must cross to impose upon another?
 What is obscene and who determines it?
 Are we free to hate?
 Can we assemble others to join, and how far can we go to further that cause?